 A wide-scale study performed jointly by professors from both the University of Florida and Washington State University found that, on average, organic foods contain 25% higher concentrations of 11 nutrients versus conventionally-farmed foods (5).

 Those examples of organically farmed products being superior to conventionally farmed products are just the tip of the iceberg.
 More and more benefits are found in various studies every day, and soon they will be too tough to ignore in the agricultural industry.
-Much like today’s shift in focus regarding the environment, hopefully the urgency of being healthy makes the organic industry a priority for years to come.
+Much like today’s shift in focus regarding the environment, hopefully the urgency of being healthy makes eating organic food products a priority for years to come.
 WF

 1. The Organic Center, “Organic 101,” http://organic-center.org/organic101.html, accessed July 16, 2012.